 ArtOfBlockChain

-2. For performance-critical contracts, is it better to use built-in checks or libraries like OpenZeppelin’s SafeMath?
+2. For high-performance smart contracts, should built-in checks suffice, or should developers use libraries like OpenZeppelin’s SafeMath?

-3. How do you manage overflow and underflow in upgradable smart contracts or during version transitions?
+3. How do you handle overflow and underflow risks in upgradable contracts during version transitions?

 Replies